Your tenacity will set you apart from more intelligent or gifted opponents. It’s the one thing that keeps you going when everyone else has given up.

 “Excellence in work has a transformative effect.
 When a student realizes that he or she is capable of excelling, that student is never the same again.
 There is a new sense of possibility, as well as a new self-image.”

 There are three key reasons why GRIT outperforms IQ as a predictor of success.

 We Raise Smart Kids, they Aren’t Just Born

 Growing up, people like Albert Einstein and Charles Darwin were regarded to be mentally weak.
 They then ascribed their intelligence to years of hard study.

 Focusing On IQ Can Be A Fixed Mindset

 Most individuals believe they can’t modify their IQ because it’s based on their intrinsic abilities.
 This fosters a fixed worldview and a sense of helplessness.

 The IQ Test has flaws

-Even if a youngster performs well on an IQ test, it only tests one aspect of his brain, leaving out most of the cognitive and ALL of the non-cognitive abilities that are necessary for success.
+Even if a child performs well on an IQ test, it only tests one aspect of his brain, leaving out most of the cognitive and ALL of the non-cognitive abilities that are necessary for success.